bendtherules/bendtherules.github.com/content/posts/how-does-inbuilt-Array-iterator-work.md

 socialImage: "/media/42-line-bible.jpg"
 ---

 We use `[...someArray]` or `array.values()` to get multiple values out of a array.
-And we kind of know how it works - it just returns us all the values from the array.
-Internally, both of them uses the iterator protocol - which is already defined on array prototype.
+And we kind of know how it works - it just returns all the values from the array.
+Now internally, both of them uses the iterator protocol - which is already defined on array prototype.

-But do we really know the details of how in-built Array iterator works?
+But do we know exactly how the in-built Array iterator works?
 Can you write a precise polyfill to implement iterator protocol on Array?

 ## A little about the iterator protocol